smonn/validator-fns/README.md

 #### date(config?, ...tests)

-Casts value to a date, `null` or `undefined` if using the default date parser.
+Casts value to a date, `null` or `undefined` if using the default date parser. `config` is optional.

 Supported validation tests: `maxDate`, `minDate`, `oneOf`, and `required`.